-Please note: while you will earn participation points for each class by responding to clicker questions, it is possible to lose those points for a particular class period if you are disrupting class or distracting those around you (e.g., by having conversations with your friends during class time).
-The vast majority of students come to class prepared to participate and learn, so it is very rare for students to lose participation points in this way, but unfortunately it occasionally does happen.
+Please note: while you will earn participation points for each class by responding to clicker questions, it is possible to lose points for a particular lecture if you are disrupting class or distracting those around you (e.g., by talking with your friends during class time).
+The majority of students come to class prepared to participate and learn, so it is rare for students to lose participation points in this way, but it occasionally does happen.
 Also rare but worth warning about: do not ask a friend to use your clicker on your behalf.
-Asking someone to fake your participation-or doing this for someone else-is a form of academic dishonesty, and will result in a zero for both of your participation scores.
+Asking someone to fake your participation-or doing this for someone else-is a form of academic dishonesty, and will result in a zero for both of your participation scores for the semester.